angelinopersia/papofic/README.md

 - No part of your contribution contains offensive content or slurs in any way.
 - The CSS is flexible enough, and obviously, isn't painful to look at.

+### Report bugs

+If you find a bug, please [report it by opening an issue](https://github.com/angelinopersia/papofic/issues/new) !

 ## Learn More